2-REC/hugo-myblog-theme/README.md

     * If 'copyright' defined in site config
     * Params 'copyrightOptions'
       * 'copyrightLink': Allow copyright owner to be a link.
 If not defined: no link
       * 'copyrightOwner': Owner of the copyright.
-If not defined: 'myname' param is used instead
+If not defined: 'bioName' param is used instead
       * 'copyrightStartYear': Allow range for copyright period.
 If not defined: only current year
       * Removed copyright image